Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and effect of magnetic twist: Introduction

-In the present paper, we extend the investigation of Paper~\citetalias{Diazsoler21} by replacing the constant axial magnetic field by a twisted magnetic field.
+We here extend the investigation of Paper~\citetalias{Diazsoler21b} by replacing the constant axial magnetic field by a twisted magnetic field.
 The existence of twisted coronal loops has been confirmed by observations \citep[see, e.g.,][]{Kwon08,Aschwanden12,Thalmann14,Aschwanden19}.
-The behavior of linear MHD waves in twisted flux tubes has extensively been investigated analytically or semi-analytically \citep[see, e.g.,][among many others]{Bennet99,Erdelyi06,Erdelyi07,Erdelyi10,Rudermann07,Karami09,Karami10,Terradas12,Ebrahimi17,Ebrahimi22}.
+The behavior of linear MHD waves in twisted flux tubes has extensively been investigated analytically or semianalytically \citep[see, e.g.,] []{Bennet99,Erdelyi06,Erdelyi07,Erdelyi10,Rudermann07,Karami09,Karami10,Terradas12,Ebrahimi17,Ebrahimi22}.
 The nonlinear evolution of kink MHD waves in twisted flux tubes has also been investigated numerically \citep{Howson17a,Terradas18}.
-Here, we explore how the presence of magnetic twist affects the nonlinear evolution of torsional Alfv\'en waves.
+Here, we explore how magnetic twist affects the nonlinear evolution of torsional Alfv\'en waves.